 Section IV - SC 1: States that CMF shall not operate FGDIPSPINS unless the regenerative thermal oxidizer (RTO) is installed, maintained, and operated in a satisfactory manner.
 Satisfactory operation includes maintaining a minimum temperature of 1400°F and a minimum VOC control efficiency of 81%.
 The RTO was operating during my inspection.
-According to the digital readout and the continuous monitor, RTO temperature was 1615°F during this inspection.
-The minimum control efficiency is met, but is only 1.6% above the minimum allowable control efficiency (82.6% overall control).
+According to the digital readout and the continuous monitor, RTO temperature was 1595°F during this inspection.
+The minimum control efficiency is met, but is only 1.6% above the minimum allowable control efficiency.

 VOC control efficiency of this RTO was tested in May 2014.
-The destruction efficiency was 98% and the capture efficiency was greater than 100%.
-It was not possible to calculate a valid capture efficiency value from the test data (data showed over 100%, which is impossible).
 The stack test report states that the RTO operates at a temperature of 1500°F. Based on the results of this test, the VOC control efficiency is greater than 81%.

-I reviewed the RTO2 temperature circular charts from July 2022 through December 2022.
-Based on the circular charts I reviewed, RTO2 is consistently operated at around 1600°F. On August 5, 2022, there was a brief dip below 1400°F. I asked Matt why the RTO temperature dipped on that day.
-Matt was able to show me that CMF maintained production records for that day showing that there was a power outage during the time the RTO was down.
-According to Matt and another production staff, the RTO has an interlock system that will shut down the dip spin conveyor belts if the RTO temperature falls below 1400°F. The curing ovens will still operate in this scenario.
+I reviewed the RTO2 temperature circular charts from August 2023 through November 2023.
+Based on the circular charts I reviewed, RTO2 is consistently operated at around 1600°F. According to Matt and another production staff, the RTO has an interlock system that will shut down the dip spin conveyor belts if the RTO temperature falls below 1400°F. The curing ovens will still operate in this scenario.

 Section IV - SC 2: Requires CMF to install, calibrate, maintain, and operate a temperature monitoring device in the combustion chamber of the RTO and record the temperature on a continuous basis.
 This RTO is equipped with a combustion chamber thermocouple that reports to a central database.
 This thermocouple is calibrated by the manufacturer.
 Matt stated that CMF does not do any calibration on their own.
-Instead, the thermocouples are replaced every year during the annual PM inspection.
+Instead, according to the maintenance technician, the thermocouples are replaced every year during the annual PM inspection.

 Section V - SC 1: Requires the permittee to determine VOC content and density of any coating as applied and as received using federal Reference Test Method 24.
 With prior approval, this condition allows CMF to use manufacturers VOC data in lieu of doing a Method 24 analysis on every coating.
 AQD granted CMF this approval under the condition that the facility perform one Method 24 analysis on a currently used coating each year, utilizing a different coating each year.
-An approval letter to use manufacturers VOC data was sent to CMF after this inspection on February 25, 2020.

-CMF provided me with a Method 24 analysis performed the day after this inspection on 1/25/2023.
+CMF provided me with a Method 24 analysis performed the day after my previous inspection on 1/25/2023.
 The analysis was performed on coating B18 and B06JA which showed VOC contents of 5.14 lb/gallon and 3.6 lb/gallon, respectively.
 I verified that the manufacturer's stated VOC content is higher than the Method 24 value in both cases.
+The facility used the manufacturer's stated VOC content in the calculations provided during this inspection.
+I asked the facility to make sure they are using the Method 24 data for these calculations going forward, which is required by the facility's PTI.